Squat man in tweed photographs tree in throes of spring explosion. Berlin, circa 2004

 After a period of scrutiny, a decision was made, and he slowly raised his elbows, lifted the apparatus, and trained his zoom on a flower, thus demonstrating again, and beyond refutation, the garment's completely conflictual relationship to its owner.

-I engaged my knowledge of light and physics and, given what I thought to be the focal length of the zoom and the distance from the last element to the tree, figured he'd filled the fame with a single blossom, pistil front and centre.
+I engaged my knowledge of light and physics and, given what I thought to be the focal length of the zoom and the distance from the last element to the tree, figured he'd filled the fame with a single blossom pistil front and centre.

 The man shifted in delicate increments around the semi-shaded section of the tree for an hour without modulating his ultra-focus.
 And then he turned and shuffled away, vanishing down the cool alley from which he'd emerged, leaving on the square a masterclass in seeing.

-Whenever I spot a redundant zoom waiting with deluded confidence on a trestle table for a buyer, I think of the old man's cameo and the profound lesson in the power of the amateur photographer's ability to truly pay attention.
+Whenever I spot a redundant zoom waiting with deluded confidence on a trestle table for a buyer, I think of the old man's cameo and the profound lesson in the power of the amateur photographer's ability to pay real attention.